leeroybrun/node-reset-ntfs-permissions/README.md

 On the backend, we check that the user can change permissions for this folder (check by regex and filepath length).
 In this example, the user can only change files/folders in a P:\ drive.

-The system then use the "takeown" and "icacls" commands to reset permissions for this folder.
+The system then use the "[XXCACLS](http://hebbut.net/Public.Offerings/XXCACLS.html)" command to reset permissions for this folder.

 ### Edit

 If you want to use it for your own use, you need to customize it.

-First, you need to [change the groups in the icacls commands in the lib/setPermissions.js file](https://github.com/leeroybrun/node-reset-ntfs-permissions/blob/master/lib/setPermissions.js#L43-L61).
+First, you need to [change the groups in the XXCACLS command in the lib/permissions.js file](https://github.com/leeroybrun/node-reset-ntfs-permissions/blob/master/lib/permissions.js#L43-L61).

 Then, you need to update the [folder checking conditions in the "routes/api.js" file](https://github.com/leeroybrun/node-reset-ntfs-permissions/blob/master/routes/api.js#L25-L45).